Humble beginnings? Absolutely.

 I have often told people that the biggest gift our animals give us is allowing us to love them.
 I strongly feel that.
 They come into our lives for far too short of a time.
 As pet owners, we cherish that, and as the medical professionals that have been chosen to shepherd them along through this life, we appreciate that gift.

-Our Practice Manager Eric Armstrong feels this quote from Henry Beston's The Outermost House sums up best how I feel about our pets:
+Our Practice Manager Eric Armstrong believes this quote from Henry Beston's The Outermost House sums up best how he feels about our pets:

 "We need another and a wiser and perhaps a more mystical concept of animals.
 Remote from universal nature and living by complicated artifice, man in civilization surveys the creature through the glass of his knowledge and sees thereby a feather magnified and the whole image in distortion.
 We patronize them for their incompleteness, for their tragic fate for having taken form so far below ourselves.
 And therein do we err.
 For the animal shall not be measured by man.
 In a world older and more complete than ours, they move finished and complete, gifted with the extension of the senses we have lost or never attained, living by voices we shall never hear.
 They are not brethren, they are not underlings: they are other nations, caught with ourselves in the net of life and time, fellow prisoners of the splendour and travail of the earth.”